TheLartians/EasyIterator/README.md

 ## Performance

 EasyIterator is designed to come with little or no performance impact compared to handwritten code.
 For example, using `for(auto i: range(N))` loops create identical assembly compared to regular `for(auto i=0;i<N;++i)` loops (using `clang -O2`).
-The performance of different functions and approaches can be tested with the included benchmark suite.
+The performance of different methods and approaches can be compared with the included benchmark suite.